pymor/conda-forge-windows-vagrant-builder/msedgewin10_newssh/README.md

 non-interactive/headless setting, especially if your host OS is Linux where your only way to communicate with them is using [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
-In particular, the SSH server drops you into a `sh` shell that has almost no useful commands install, and doesn’t provide full TTY support so that interactive usage is extremely, extremely painful.
+In particular, the SSH server drops you into a `sh` shell that has almost no useful commands installed, and doesn’t provide full TTY support so that interactive usage is extremely, extremely painful.

 The files and methodology in this directory will yield a new “base box” that has minimal modifications from the official VMs, but are much easier to